 All health professionals need to recognize and understand how to deal with health diversity and disparities.
 Partners from worldwide non-profits will lecture on their experience and discuss how research can target these populations most effectively.
-Students will visit local lowincome clinics and practices.
+Students visit clinics that serve low income and underserved populations.

-RES 803E - Advanced Research Methods (2 credits)
+RES 803E - Advanced Research Methods

-CAM research is full of methodological challenges.
-This advanced course will delve deeper into how to create feasible hypotheses and research aims.
+Integrative medicine research is full of methodological challenges.
+This advanced course delves deeper into how to create feasible hypotheses and research aims.
 It will also expose students to techniques and instrumentation through visits to local labs.
 Small research projects will be completed to utilize the new skills gained through this class.